When Children Should Not Be In School

 Medications at School

-Any child who needs to keep medications at school must have the appropriate forms signed by a physician; and the medications need to be in the original container with the students name on it.
+Any child who needs to keep medications at school must have the appropriate forms signed by a medical provider, and the medications need to be in the original container with the student's name on it.
 If in doubt, please contact the health office.
 All medications must be distributed through the health office.
-Students should not have any medication in their possession.
+Students may only have emergency medication in their possession with written authorization and verification through the school nurse.